-Released on November 28, 2018Groups and organizations across the province that conduct charitable gaming activities have received approximately $1.5 million from the Saskatchewan Liquor and Gaming Authority’s charitable gaming grant program.
+Released on November 22, 2019The provincial government is providing approximately $1.7 million to more than 900 community groups across the province through the Saskatchewan Liquor and Gaming Authority’s (SLGA) charitable gaming grant program.

 For more information, contact: